 CHARLOTTE, N.C.
-(WBTV) - There is controversy over sending students back into the classroom this fall and not all school districts in our area are following the same plan.
+(WBTV) - There is controversy over sending students back into the classroom this year and not all school districts in our area are following the same plan.

 In North Carolina, Gov. Roy Cooper gave districts the choice between two options.
-North Carolina schools will reopen in August under “Plan B,” allowing both in-person and remote learning.
+North Carolina schools reopened in August under “Plan B,” allowing both in-person and remote learning.

-Most schools in North Carolina plan to reopen on August 17.
+Most schools in North Carolina reopened on Monday, August 17.

 The “Plan B” approach lets students participate in a mix of in-classroom and remote learning.
 This plan involves some students potentially rotating schedules, with some students not coming onto campus at all.
 Schools will also be allowed the option of completely virtual learning, as laid out in North Carolina‘s “Plan C.”

 Cooper said this plan is “a measured, balanced approach that will allow children to attend but provide important safety protocols like fewer children in the classroom, social distancing, face masks and more.”

 Schools in North Carolina are required to have teachers and students (kindergarten through 12th grade) wear face coverings when they are within six feet of another person, unless an exception applies.

 Cooper announced that $95 million in federal funds would be used to help schools across the state with resources, including nurses and counselors.
 Parents of younger children are also struggling with childcare.
 Residents looking for a resource for safe and reliable childcare can call 888-600-1685, as recommended by the governor.

 In South Carolina, Gov. Henry McMaster called on schools to give parents the choice between remote learning and sending their children back to school five days a week.

 “If a parent wants to send their child back to school, they should be able to do so - and do so with confidence,” McMaster said, “If a parent wants to keep a child at home, they should be able to do that, and do it with confidence.”